leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

     This model actually is mapped to the IO pattern -- Blocking Pattern

-    The C10K problem lighted a way of making less thread/process to serves more connections, how to do this? firstly, we need to unbound I/O operation from process/thread
+    Essentially, the C10K problem lighted a way of making less thread/process to serves more connections, how to do this? firstly, we need to unbound I/O operation from process/thread

 ### Reactor Pattern